 2020 Summer Bat Netting Volunteer Opportunity

-Due to COVID-19, bat netting is currently SUSPENDED until furter notice.
+Due to COVID-19, bat netting is canceled until further notice.

 In 2020, SCDNR will be conducting targeted mist netting at properties in mainly Charleston, Horry, and Chesterfield/Darlington counties.
 The goal is to capture Northern long-eared bats, but we will be recording data on any bat species we capture.
 We would like to have local volunteer help to record data, assist in decontamination to avoid the spread of White-nose Syndrome in bats, and help raising and lowering the nets.
 No volunteer handling of bats is permitted unless the volunteer has up-to-date rabies shots, but it will be a great opportunity to see these wonderful creatures and be part of an important project.
 During the 2019 season, 138 individuals of nine different bat species were captured.
 Other nocturnal creatures are often encountered during netting including Southern Flying Squirrels, Luna Moths and Polyphemus Silkmoths.

 - April 20 – May 15: Santee Coastal Reserve Wildlife Management Area, Charleston/Georgetown counties

 - May 18 – June 5: Little Pee Dee Heritage Preserve/Wildlife Management Area, Horry/Marion counties